 (ii) a training area and the construction of food production kits (agro-kits) destined for the community,

 (iii) a soil amendment and compost-making facility, and

 Project Update (May 2021)

 All 4 containers have been placed on their foundations.
 Two roof frames are now ready.
 Doors and windows will be made in the next 2-3 weeks and then the canvas for the roof will be added.
 Simultaneously, more land has been cleared to start the planting of vegetables.
 The first 20 agro-kits will also be made soon.
 The ROC are also currently waiting for their permit to open the Solidarity Shop.

 Because of the generosity of our funder, Mauritius Blue Action, the Resilience Organic Community (ROC) Project has covered the costs of their four containers.
 This means that this project can continue to prepare to educate the community on self-sustaining practices that positively impact the environment.
 The land has been cleared to begin preparing the agro-kits and their solidarity shop will open soon.
 The two roof frames are now ready to be covered with canvas, the containers are being painted and the doors and windows will be made in the next couple of weeks.
-The I61 Foundation looks forward to supporting this project on an ongoing basis.
+Thank you to everyone involved for making this possible!